 Who could England play in the World Cup 2018 knockout rounds?

 The Three Lions have broken out of Group G, but when will their next matches be?
-On what channel?
-And who will they face?
+And is it really better to finish second rather than first in the group?

 Yes, England WILL play in the World Cup 2018 knockout games.
 After a staggering 6-1 victory over Panama in their second game of the tournament, the Three Lions are set to finish first or second in Group G, regardless of how they play against Belgium on Thursday (7pm, ITV).

 And that poses some important questions: who could England face in the next round?
-And when?
+When will their matches be on TV?
+And is it really better to finish runners-up rather than winners in their group?

 - What World Cup matches are on TV today?